-As a dispute resolution/commercial litigation lawyer, Davinia Gransbury has well over 25 years' expertise in corporate governance, directors' responsibilities and duties and insolvency law.
-She has over 15 years' experience of management responsibilities having led the commercal litigation team and for the last few years has led the UK's Dispute Resolution Group, sitting on the Management Board.
+As a dispute resolution/commercial litigation lawyer, Davinia Gransbury has well over 25 years' expertise in corporate governance, civil fraud, directors' responsibilities and duties and insolvency law.
+She has over 15 years' experience of management responsibilities having led the commercial litigation team and for the last few years has led the Dispute Resolution Group, sitting on the Executive Board.

-Davinia is the client and supervising partner for the firm's high profile work which is undertaken for the Department of Business Innovation & Skills (The Insolvency Service) and is one of the leading experts in the UK in investigating and pursuing directors' disqualification proceedings where the public interest is a driving factor.
+Davinia is the client and supervising partner for the firm's high profile work which is undertaken for the Department for Business, Energy & Industrial Strategy (The Insolvency Service) and is one of the leading experts in the UK in investigating and pursuing directors' disqualification proceedings where the public interest is a driving factor.

 Leading a specialist team, she pursues winding up proceedings against live companies, as well as undertaking investigations into insolvent companies, many of which have been of a complex and sizeable nature.

 Davinia cares - she will do her utmost to get the right result and to work with and alongside her clients and team in order to achieve it.

 She absolutely believes in teamwork to deliver outstanding client service.
 She has built up a sizeable and loyal team who have worked with her in developing their expertise in the areas in which they advise, with the development of client relationships being a key part of their ethos and attitude.
 They like to think it's a winning combination and one which provides clients with the confidence that they're the right law firm and team of choice.